realA10001986/Time-Circuits-Display/README.md

   - Support for signaling other props [connected by wire](#connecting-props-by-wire) (for example flux lights, third party props)

 >This [repository](https://tcd.out-a-ti.me) is the upstream source for CircuitSetup's releases.
 The differences are that both code and documentation [here](https://tcd.out-a-ti.me) might be ahead in development, and in the sound-packs.

+For information on updating the firmware on your TCD, see [here](#firmware-installation--firmware-update).

 ## Initial Configuration